Federal Budget 2017- Impact on Grants and Incentives

 - $81.2 billion over 11 years, starting in 2017–18 , in support of public transit, green infrastructure, social infrastructure, transportation that supports trade, Canada’s rural and northern communities, and smart cities.

-- Creation of a $10.1 billion Trade and Transportation Corridors Initiative that will invest in gateways and ports, to help get agri-food products to market
+- Creation of a $10.1 billion Trade and Transportation Corridors Initiative that will invest in gateways and ports, to help get agri-food products to market.

-- $70 million over six years, starting in 2017–18, to further support agricultural discovery science and innovation, with a focus on addressing emerging priorities, such as climate change and soil and water conservation
+- $70 million over six years, starting in 2017–18, to further support agricultural discovery science and innovation, with a focus on addressing emerging priorities, such as climate change and soil and water conservation.

 As for existing grants, funding will most likely continue in sectors that support innovation, skills and infrastructure.
-The overall budget and spending sends a clear signal for job creation and growth with the funds and grants available for businesses to cultivate, develop and expand.
+The overall budget and spending sends a clear signal for job creation and growth with the funds and grants being proposed creating opportunities for businesses to cultivate, develop and expand.
 This will affect grant strategy moving forward since program changes and increased funding for strategic innovation in Agri-Food, Aerospace and Defense, Clean Technology and the Automotive industry are expected.
 Fairtax will be monitoring the grant landscape and the impact on funding strategies going forward to best serve its clients’ grant strategy.